-Gamry also tested a system with four Interface 1010s stacked one atop another (a vertical stack of horizontal units).
-In this configuration, the Interface 1010s ran hotter, because power dissipation in one unit can radiate heat to adjacent units and also preheat the air used to cool other units.
-The units higher in the stack ran hotter because their cooling air was preheated by the units below them.
-The cooling air entering the unit on the bottom of the stack was unheated, so this unit ran significantly cooler than all the others.
+Gamry also tested a system with four Interface 5000s stacked one atop another (a vertical stack of horizontal units).
+In this configuration, the Interface 5000s run hotter, because power dissipation in one unit can radiate heat to adjacent units and also preheat the air used to cool other units.
+The units higher in the stack run hotter because their cooling air is preheated by the units below them.
+The cooling air entering the unit on the bottom of the stack is unheated, so this unit runs significantly cooler than all the others.